 They’ll give you a free gift to start with, and more rewards every 3 months.
 This one is as passive as they come.

-There are also many apps that reward you for a variety of activities, and you can redeem your earnings for Amazon gift card codes.
+There are also many apps that give you free gift cards and rewards you for a variety of activities.

 You earn points for watching preview trailers about apps and sharing your tips for making them better.

 - Official Android app